pkp/pkp-docs/dev/documentation/en/statistics.md

 ## JSON vs CSV

 All of the API endpoints for statistics can return the data in JSON or CSV format.
-When adding an API endpoint that deliver statistics, look for the `Accept` header in requests.
+When adding an API endpoint that delivers statistics, look for the `Accept` header in requests.

 ```php
 $useCsvResponse = str_contains(